Kala Patthar Summit, Trek Elevation and Weather Guide

 Day 1: Fly to Lukla and trek to Phakding (2,652m) 3/4hour

 Your journey will start when you leave the plane at Lukla by hiking down the Dudh Koshi’s bank to Phakding.
-You will go through a rhododendron forest while taking in the strong aroma of green pine.
+You will go through a rhododendron forest while taking in the pungent aroma of green pine.

 Day 2: Phakding trek to Namche Bazaar (3,500m) 4 to 6 hours